membraneframework-labs/membrane_dashboard/README.md

 ### Wiring a membrane pipeline to a `membrane_timescaledb_reporter`

+For this step you need to make changes to and run commands in your application directory (in the project with your membrane pipeline).

 This is the most complicated part of all of this.
 First, add `membrane_timescaledb_reporter` to your `mix.exs`:

 ```elixir